ympbyc/Carrot/README.md

 ### Identifiers **(Expression)**

 Identifiers are symbols that are or to be bound to another value.
-They are used to name functions, and as a parameter of functions.
+They are used to name functions, and as parameters of functions.
 An identifier consists of one or more non-whitespace charactors.
 Some combinations are reserved as they are syntactic forms.

 **code 2** *examples of identifiers*